Ribal al-Assad

 Ribal al-Assad (ريبال الأسد; born 4 June 1975) is a Syrian businessman and political activist.
-He is the founder and director of the Organisation for Democracy and Freedom in Syria (ODFS) and the chairman and founder of the Iman Foundation.
+He is the founder and director of the Organisation for Freedom and Democracy in Syria (ODFS) and the chairman and founder of the Iman Foundation.

 Early life and family

 Ribal al-Assad was born in Damascus, the 13th of 16 siblings.
 He is the son of Rifaat al-Assad and his third wife Line Al-Khayer, sister-in-law of the late Saudi king Abdullah bin Abdulaziz, and is thus a member of the Assad family.
 His father, Rifaat al-Assad, a younger brother of President Hafez al-Assad, was a security chief and commander of the Defense Companies, who was responsible for the 1982 Hama massacre.
 After attempting a coup d'état, he and his family went into exile in France, then the UK.
 Ribal, at the age of 9, and his family then moved to Paris, where he continued to live until the age of 16.
 At the age of 16, al-Assad moved to the United States and began high school in New York and Houston, before attending university in Boston.
 He holds a Bachelor of Business Administration degree from the InterAmerican University, New York, US and an MA from the University of Leicester, United Kingdom.